LADSoft/OrangeC/doc/adl.md

 here the presence of both a mnemonic and a class name means this is a mnemonic definition, that references the common operands found in the class 'single'.
 But it specifies an attribute based variable `op` which is the specific opcode that getss coded in the class based operands.

-Either type of opcode may have multiple operands:
+Either type of opcode may have multiple allowed operands:

 ```xml
     <Opcode Name="cmpxchg" op1="0x0f:8 0xb0:8">